cloudfoundry/cf-deployment/deployment-guide.md

 The CF Routers need a way to receive traffic.
 The most common way to accomplish this is to configure load balancers to route traffic to them.
+While we cannot offer help for each IaaS specifically, for IaaSes like AWS, GCP, and Azure you can use `bbl` to create load balancers by running `bbl plan --lb-type cf`.

 #### On certificates
 Before you can create your load balancers,